KatKoyn/katkoyn-client/doc/init.md

 Copy katkoynd.init to /etc/init.d/katkoynd.
 Test by running `service katkoynd start`.

-Using this script, you can adjust the path and flags to the katkoynd program by setting the NYANCOIND and FLAGS environment variables in the file /etc/sysconfig/katkoynd.
+Using this script, you can adjust the path and flags to the katkoynd program by setting the KATKOYND and FLAGS environment variables in the file /etc/sysconfig/katkoynd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X